mnemocron/mnemocron.github.io/_posts/2023-12-08-DIY-FPGA-diary-1.md

 I will just call my group of LUTs a configurable logic slice (`CLB`).

 My very first idea of how a CLB could be implemented was to take a single SRAM chip with parallel address input and data I/Os.
-Since all SRAM of today consist of several kbit of memory and therefore fairly large address and data I/O busses this would be a waste of resources and complexits:
+Since all SRAM of today consist of several kbit of memory and therefore fairly large address and data I/O busses this would be a waste of resources and complexities:
-- resize the memory to something a lot smaller (e.g. only using 4 out or 12 addresss bits)
+- resize the memory to something a lot smaller (e.g. only using 4 out or 12 address bits)
 - potentially having to deal with kbits of unused data still in the bitstream
 - all output bits would have the same input bit vector